 What circumstances do you think it is and isn’t acceptable to use lie detectors?

-PDF version for easy printing: Lying discussion questions
+PDF for easy saving and printing: Lying discussion questions